joelnewcomer/belton/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 5.1.6 - October 22, 2019 =
+* NEW - Added support for ACF Sub Fields in the [ACF extension](https://connekthq.com/plugins/ajax-load-more/extensions/advanced-custom-fields/).
+* FIX - Fixed issue with ALM not starting if the global settings were not saved previously 😔.
+* UPDATE - Improved the functionality of the [alm_debug](https://connekthq.com/plugins/ajax-load-more/docs/filter-hooks/#alm_debug) filter hook.
+Query args are now displayed in the browser console under it's own entry.

 = 5.1.5 - October 1, 2019 =
 * NEW - Added new `loading_style` parameter that allows users to override the global button style at the shortcode level.